Gatecrasher Mr Black Death, the bringer of Pain

 I sat on the chair, a glass of wine before me.
 Astonished, with my lips parted, almost without breathing, I looked at the guests laughing and telling anecdotes and jokes.
 My silence mixed with the music of their words and laughter.
 The guests were so entertained and excited that no one noticed that moment of HPV test truth in my heart.
 I often cut it out, as many times as possible, as if I wanted to reiterate that I was immensely lucky to have that table in front of me or, perhaps, I was addicted to that moment.
 A cramp would arrive unexpectedly, pulsating in my stomach, and I would continue to enjoy it all.

 One of those afternoons, a stranger tiptoed past the house door.
 She waited until the guests had said goodbye and burst into the room while she, sitting on the bed, smiled, thinking back to the lunch she had just finished.
 The door suddenly opened, and I heard a hoarse voice.
 I didn’t understand any words, I was scared, I couldn’t say a word, I cried, I bowed my head.
 It was Mister Black, an amorphous shape whose features and particular traits I didn’t want to distinguish.
-It was enough for me to know that it was him the bringer of death had finally arrived my HPV Geno test and CA125 Journey of Ovarian organ cancer was ended.
+It was enough for me to know that it was him the bringer of death had finally arrived my HPV Geno test and CA125 Journey of Ovarian organ level cancer was ended.
 She slammed the window shut, lowered the shutter, and turned off the switch, blending into the room’s darkness.

 The hospital visit